6DammK9/nai-anime-pure-negative-prompt/ch01/merge.md

 # Merging models #

+### Current materials before ranting ###

+- Merge with any recognizable patterns: [sd-webui-supermerger](https://github.com/hako-mikan/sd-webui-supermerger)

+- Some explaination (how to use instead of why): [BlockMergeExplained](https://rentry.org/BlockMergeExplained)

+- Current meta: Merging multiple LoRAs.
+I don't know the procedure because I never do merging.

+### Nice merges ###

+- [Chilloutmix](https://huggingface.co/TASUKU2023/Chilloutmix): Cosplay model.
+However there is no cosplayer in dataset.
+Just merging "real photo" and "anime" together.

+- [AbyssOrangeMix2](https://huggingface.co/WarriorMama777/OrangeMixs#abyssorangemix2_nsfw-aom2n): Realistic anime style.
+More focus on muscle and proportions, which is lack in most anime models.
+Merging "real photo" and "anime" also.

+- [PastelMix](https://huggingface.co/andite/pastel-mix): At least there is a clear theme, without owning the dataset.

+- [Lawlas's yiffymix](https://huggingface.co/Airic/lawlas-yiff-mix): There is way too many speices to train.
+AI will get confused. [yiffy-e18](https://huggingface.co/Doubleyobro/yiffy-e18) is an example.

+- [AnythingV3](https://huggingface.co/Linaqruf/anything-v3.0): SOTA for hitting the perfect spot of the market desire.

+### Start ranting ###

 - We had a hard tome to find something related.
 [Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time](https://arxiv.org/abs/2203.05482)

 - Oh my god there is some discussion.
 [Robust fine-tuning of zero-shot models](https://arxiv.org/abs/2109.01903)